Research Back To Research Themes

 Significant improvements have been made in food security analysis in recent years, and the range of potential responses to protect and promote food security has been substantially broadened.
 But it remains unclear whether these changes have resulted in improved program choice or improved impact.
 Building on several years of specific inquiries, the Feinstein International Center is launching a series of new studies that will look into this question.

-The Tufts/FIC study on Targeting in Complex Emergencies led the World Food Programme to rethink the way in which it involves recipient communities in the management and targeting of assistance in conflict and complex emergencies.
-New Program Guidance Notes, written by the Tufts/FIC team, are now being implemented by WFP Country Programs.
+The Feinstein study on Targeting in Complex Emergencies led the World Food Programme to rethink the way in which it involves recipient communities in the management and targeting of assistance in conflict and complex emergencies.
+New Program Guidance Notes, written by the Feinstein team, are now being implemented by WFP Country Programs.

 The SOFI report of 2010 has resulted in the issue of food security in protracted crises being taken up by the Committee on Food Security (CFS) of the Food and Agriculture Organization, and wider recognition of protracted crises as a context that requires more nuanced responses.